 Mother arrested for allegedly using stun gun to wake son for Easter church service

-According to Phoenix ABC affiliate KNXV, the mother was arrested after she used a stun gun to wake her son for Sunday service.
+According to Phoenix ABC affiliate KNXV-TV, the mother was arrested after she used a stun gun to wake her son for Sunday service.

 Phoenix police say 40-year-old Sharron Dobbins “contact tazed her teenage son on the leg” in order to wake him.